 Dividends or Shares?

-Once emissions are capped, and the decision has been made to allocate the value of the allowances to consumers, the next step is deciding the best way to provide consumers (the people) the value of the emission rights.
+Once emissions are capped, and the decision has been made to allocate the value of the allowances to the public, the next step is deciding the best way to accomplish this.
+Here are two approaches to consumer compensation:Dividends and Shares.

 Dividends: The government sells (auctions) the rights to the highest bidder, then uses the proceeds to provide cash dividends to consumers on a per capita basis.